jingddong-zhang/torchequant/README.md

 # Repo update

-We upload three code for three dynamics here for an validation of our code and data.
+We upload code and data for three dynamics in this repo for an validation of our Method.
 More code and data is available under suitable request to zhangjd20@fudan.edu.cn, and we will open source all the code and data ASAP.